Back to blog

 1. What comes in (monthly income)

 If you're paid fortnightly (most Kiwis are), multiply your take-home pay by 26, then divide by 12.
 That's your true monthly income.
+For more detail on this, see our fortnightly pay budgeting guide.

 Example: $2,100 fortnightly = $2,100 x 26 / 12 = $4,550/month